MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 3: total rows vs. unique rows in the order_id column_**

 As shown above, there are 260,780 rows in total, while the number of unique values is 260,000, which shows we have 780 duplicates.
-I want to check what these duplicates look like, and possibly decide what to do with them during data cleaning.
+I wanted to check what these duplicates look like, and possibly decide what to do with them during data cleaning.
 I used the following query for this.

 ```sql
 SELECT order_id, COUNT(*) AS quantity_duplicates